CAFDataProcessing/data-processing-service/utils/data-processing-task-submitter/README.md

 URL to a boilerplate API web service.
 This will be used to create expressions and tags.
 Required if 'CAF_TASKSUBMITTER_BASEDATA_CREATE_BOILERPLATE' is true.

-#### CAF_TASKSUBMITTER_BASEDATA_CLASSIFICATION_API_URL

-URL to a classification API web service.
-This will be used to create the classification workflow.
-Required if 'CAF_TASKSUBMITTER_BASEDATA_CREATE_CLASSIFICATION' is true.

-#### CAF_TASKSUBMITTER_BASEDATA_CLASSIFICATION_INPUT_FILE

-File path to a JSON definition of the classification workflow that should be created for use in the processing workflow that will be created.
-Required if 'CAF_TASKSUBMITTER_BASEDATA_CREATE_CLASSIFICATION' is true.

-The format of the JSON expected is described [here](./Classification_JSON.md).

-#### CAF_TASKSUBMITTER_BASEDATA_CLASSIFICATION_OUTPUT_FILE

-File path to write details about created classification workflow to.
-Required if 'CAF_TASKSUBMITTER_BASEDATA_CREATE_CLASSIFICATION' is true.

 #### CAF_TASKSUBMITTER_BASEDATA_CREATE_BOILERPLATE

 Indicates whether some boilerplate base data needs to be created.
-Defaults to false.

-#### CAF_TASKSUBMITTER_BASEDATA_CREATE_CLASSIFICATION

-Indicates whether some classification base data needs to be created.
 Defaults to false.

 #### CAF_TASKSUBMITTER_BASEDATA_EXTERNAL_API_READY_RETRY_ATTEMPTS